top of page

 1. Build an anti-imperialist women’s movement that will draw women, particularly the oppressed and exploited women of the working class, in their numbers to fight and resist imperialist plunder and war as it intensifies the exploitation and oppression of the peoples of the world, and that will strengthen the peoples’ movement for national and social liberation and full emancipation of women;

-2. Build and develop a broad international women’s movement for social change, justice, genuine peace, freedom and equality that is deeply rooted among the masses of women workers of all nationalities, peasant and rural women, indigenous and minority nationalities, urban poor, the unemployed, migrants and refugees, youth, professionals, academicians, differently-abled women, LGBTQ and other marginalized and discriminated women;
+2. Build and develop a broad international women’s movement for social change, justice, genuine peace, freedom and equality that is deeply rooted among the masses of women workers of all nationalities, peasant and rural women, indigenous and minority nationalities, urban poor, the unemployed, migrants and refugees, youth, differently-abled women, LGBTQ, professionals, academics, and other marginalized and discriminated women;

 3. Assert women’s rights in economic, political and socio-cultural spheres;